redhat-performance/jetlag/docs/deploy-bm-quickstart.md

 ### Bastion node vars

-The bastion node is always the first node in an allocation.
+The bastion node is usually the first node in an allocation.

+Set `smcipmitool_url` to the location of the Supermicro SMCIPMITool binary.
+Since you must accept a EULA in order to download, it is suggested to download the file and place it onto a local http server, that is accessible to your laptop or deployment machine.
+You can then always reference that URL.
+Alternatively, you can download it to the `ansible/` directory of your jetlag repo clone and rename the file to `smcipmitool.tar.gz`.
+You can find the file [here](https://www.supermicro.com/SwDownload/SwSelect_Free.aspx?cat=IPMI).

 The system type determines the values of `bastion_lab_interface` and `bastion_controlplane_interface`.

 Using the chart provided by the [scale lab here](http://docs.scalelab.redhat.com/trac/scalelab/wiki/ScaleLabTipsAndTricks#RDU2ScaleLabPrivateNetworksandInterfaces), determine the names of the nic per network for EL8.